-This discussion and analysis should be read together with Danaher's audited financial statements and related Notes thereto as of December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021 included in this Annual Report.
-Management's discussion and analysis of financial condition and results of operations for 2019 is included in Item 7 of the Company's Annual Report on Form 10-K with respect to the year ended December 31, 2020 filed with the Securities and Exchange Commission and should be referred to for information regarding this period.
+This discussion and analysis should be read together with Danaher's audited financial statements and related Notes thereto as of December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022 included in this Annual Report.
+Management's discussion and analysis of financial condition and results of operations for 2020 is included in Item 7 of the Company's Annual Report on Form 10-K with respect to the year ended December 31, 2021 filed with the Securities and Exchange Commission, as supplemented by the discussion herein of the new Biotechnology and Life Sciences segments (which were previously reported together as the former Life Sciences segment), and should be referred to for information regarding this period.